The initial joy of retiring is often followed by a sharp crash. We look at what to do in retirement to stay happy and financially secure.

 Finding something meaningful to do in retirement doesn’t necessarily have to involve work.
 There are plenty of people who find meaning, friendship and structure in leisure activities.

 The Mental Health Foundation points out how important these things can be in retirement.

-“Take your time and think about the skills you possess that can be put to good use and give you fulfilment.”
+“Take your time and think about the skills you possess that can be put to good use and give you fulfillment.”

 The only way to devise your own retirement solution is to give yourself plenty of time to think it all through – and start planning as early as possible.

-The Aviva report showed those who started planning long before retirement are the most likely to say it exceeded expectations significantly (33%), compared with those who leave it until they have retired (21%).
+The Aviva report we mentioned earlier showed that those who started planning long before retirement are the most likely to say it exceeded expectations significantly (33%), compared with those who leave it until they have retired (21%).

-West says: “Most people don’t plan ahead for retirement.
-Some are too busy day-to-day, while others don’t like to think about getting old, and some just don’t know where to start.
+“Most people don’t plan ahead for retirement.
+Some are too busy day-to-day, while others don’t like to think about getting old, and some just don’t know where to start," she said.

 “I would like to see a national system of mid-life planning, where people can plan their finances and think about what they want to get out of retirement.
 The sooner you start thinking about these things, the better.